mayankpiplodiya/AI-Ml/task5/readme5.md

+                                                        Heart Disease Prediction using Decision Tree and Random Forest

 1) Loaded and preprocessed the dataset (heart.csv), selecting features and the target column (target) for binary classification.

 2) Trained a Decision Tree Classifier, visualized the tree structure using plot_tree, and evaluated accuracy on test data.